The Honorable Lady Heather Hall

 This was Kuji Kaoni Musashi, a Yamabushi monk, and I was in his most distant lands of Japan.
 The Portuguese have been trading with them, but methinks no Englishman has been.
 As my stay seemed an extended one, I did my best to adapt to the customs.
 I admit it’s hard to go back to my old garments after discovering the comfort and elegance of Japanese attire.

 The Portuguese have certainly left a mark on Japan with playing cards, as they have stylized the cards that the sailors use.
 Cards are popular with pirates and in perfume parlours as well, and just about everywhere in between except church.
 Unlike perfume, my materials are easy to procure at home.
 Perhaps I did find what I needed.

 Getting in and out of Japan isn’t easy, but it helps to have friends on the inside.
 After returning to England, I had surgery on my leg and needed many weeks to recover, so I began to pursue card manufacturing.

-To date, I have completed seven packs, and have several more in queue.
+To date (Pennsic 46) I have completed twenty four games, and have several more in queue.

 My “Shoppe” shows what I have available, provided I have updated recently.

 My service to the society includes:

 -Frequent Feast theme production (banners, shields, etc.)